Application permissions

 Permissions are a means of controlling and regulating access to specific system- and device-level functions by software.
-Typically, types of permissions cover functions that may have privacy implications, such as the ability to access a device's hardware features (including the camera and microphone), and personal data (such as device storage, the contacts list, and the user's present geographical location).
+Typically, types of permissions cover functions that may have privacy implications, such as the ability to access a device's hardware features (including the camera and microphone), and personal data (such as storage devices, contacts lists, and the user's present geographical location).
 Permissions are typically declared in an application's manifest, and certain permissions must be specifically granted at runtime by the user—who may revoke the permission at any time.

 Permission systems are common on mobile operating systems, where permissions needed by specific apps must be disclosed via the platform's app store.

 Mobile devices

 On mobile operating systems for smartphones and tablets, typical types of permissions regulate: